ruizhaogit/EnergyBasedPrioritization/README.md

 To run the code, you need to install OpenAI Gym (link: https://github.com/openai/gym).
 We use the robotics environment in OpenAI Gym, which needs the MuJoCu physics engine (link: http://www.mujoco.org/).

-The experiments were carried out on 20-CPUs server.
+The experiments were carried out on a 20-CPUs server.
 We use 19 CPUs for training.
 If you are running the experiments on a laptop, please configure a smaller number of CPUs.
 Note that, with less CPUs, the performance will be effected.